 - Cricut Access

 Step 1: Cut Out your Felt Pieces

 Alright y’all… the cutest part of these little gnomes are the details on their hats!
-So while we added bunny ears and flowers for our Easter Gnomes today we’re going to add leaves and bats for our Halloweeny Fall Gnomes.
+So while we added bunny ears and flowers for our Easter Gnomes and a few festive holiday themed bows for our Christmas gnomes (think snowflakes and antlers) today we’re going to add leaves and bats for our Halloweeny Fall Gnomes.

 I used my Cricut Maker to cut these pieces out (which makes the entire process sooooo easy) but you could easily cut the shapes out by hand if you don’t have a Cricut machine.